 Many say we live in a mobile-only world.
 MMS is a technology unique to mobile which can help your contact center agents understand customer issues faster.
 For example, if a customer can click a photo of a damaged product, it will be easier for you to process a refund or a return.

 You can also use gamification in product return texts to get quick responses from customers about their preferred option.
 Let’s say a customer, Joan, of a shopping site, Eway, wants to return a damaged TV.
 She uses the text option to contact Eway.
-Eway wants to see photos of the damage.
+The customer service agent at Eway needs to see photos of the damage to process the claim.

 Once Joan texts the photos, Eway asks her what she wants to do.

-Joan wants Eway to replace the product, but Eway doesn’t have it in stock, so it updates Joan.
+Joan wants Eway to replace the product and replies with 2, but Eway doesn’t have it in stock, so it updates Joan.

-Once Eway gets Joan’s TV, it notifies her and ships it.
+Once Eway gets Joan’s TV, it notifies her and ships the replacement product.

 Finally, Joan gets her TV.
 By keeping her informed at every stage, Eway minimizes her annoyance.